Dr Hatty Nestor

 Background

-Hatty's writing has appeared in Granta, The Times Literary Supplement, Tribune, The White Review, and others.
-She has contributed texts and interviews to exhibitions for institutions including the Royal College of Art, and has held academic roles at Birkbeck, Glasgow School of Art, the Sandberg Instituut, and Reading.
-She was a visiting fellow at the Smithsonian Institution and MACBA, and a lead researcher on the AHRC-funded Feminist Queer Archives and Animating Archives projects at Goldsmiths.
+My writing has appeared in Granta, The Times Literary Supplement, Tribune, The White Review, and others.
+I have contributed texts and interviews to exhibitions for institutions including the Royal College of Art, and have held academic roles at Birkbeck University of London, the Glasgow School of Art, the Sandberg Instituut, and Reading.
+I have been a visiting fellow at the Smithsonian Institution in Washington DC, the Barcelona Museum of Contemporary Art, and an associate fellow on the Wellcome Trust-funded research project Sexual Harms and Medical Encounters (SHaME).
+I was also a lead researcher on the AHRC-funded Feminist Queer Archives and Animating Archives projects at Goldsmiths College.

 Academic qualifications